surniaulula/wpsso/readme.txt

 == Upgrade Notice ==

-= 13.8.1-dev.3 =
+= 13.9.0-dev.4 =

-(2022/11/06) Added a "Clear WordPress Cron Jobs" button in the SSO &gt; Tools and Actions settings page.
-Fixed possible condition where a previous custom SEO title or description exists, but the SEO title or description is now disabled.
+(2022/11/09) Added a "Term Archive Title" option.
+Added a "Clear WordPress Cron Jobs" button.
+Fixed a possible condition where a previous custom SEO title or description exists, but the SEO title or description is now disabled.

 = 13.8.0 =